truszkowski-tomasz/dtu-mlops/reports/README.md

 Vertex AI: Utilized for submitting custom training jobs using the container images from Container Registry, which allowed us to train our models on scalable infrastructure.

-BigQuery: Used to store inputs and outputs of our deployed models, enabling us to analyze model performance and detect data drift over time.

 Compute Engine: Employed for initial testing and running experiments on the cloud before scaling up , providing customizable and on-demand virtual  ---

 ### Question 18